-In time, however, the simple system which the BUDDHA established, re-entangled in a network of priestly rites and ceremonies, became swallowed up by the power of brahmanism and fell into decay in the land of its birth, where it exists no longer except in name.
-It lingered however until the twelfth century of our era, and it cannot be said to have suffered from any violent persecution.[?]
-It is possible that its spirit of receptivity led to its final amalgamation with the all-powerful religion which it sought to supplant or to correct; and, perhaps, after all, it was founded too strongly on brahmanism [1], not to return to it.
-The mysticism of vaisnavism may have proved too much for it,-as it did for Keshub Chunder Sen at a later date.
-It has left behind it however in India the ruins of mighty monasteries and superb cave-temples, and perhaps its influence is also to be recognized in much of the gentleness and courtesy which characterizes the hindu to-day.
-In Tibet, Burma, Siam and Ceylon it is the great religion of the people.
+which the BUDDHA established, re-en- ed Dalada Maligawa, or tooth-temple ; tangled in a network of priestly rites for the buddhists, though believing in and ceremonies, became swallowed up the cremation of the body, yet take by the power of brahmanism and fell pains to preserve the unconsumed into decay in the land of its birth, parts, and to place them under stupas where it exists no longer except in or dagobas, for the veneration of the name.
+It lingered however until the faithful. twelfth century of our era, and it can- Himself were placed beneath eight not be said to have suffered from any violent persecution. [?]
+It is possible known to have been destroyed.
+One that its spirit of receptivity led to its of the relics, an eye-tooth, is believed final amalgamation with the all-power- to have found its way to Ceylon, where ful religion which it sought to sup- it remained a thousand years, to be plant or to correct; and, perhaps, after seized by the portuguese and publicly all, it was founded too strongly on burned by their archbishop at Goa. brahmanism [!], not to return to it.
+The mysticism of vaisnavism may have say that a false tooth was taken inproved too much for it,-as it did for stead, and that the original tooth of the Keshub Chunder Sen at a later date.
+LORD BUDDHA is in the fortified tem-It has left behind it however in India ple at Kandy, effectively concealed the ruins of mighty monasteries and from vulgar view within 9 bell-shaped superb cave-temples, and perhaps its jeweled, golden cases, placed in an ininfluence is also to be recognized in ner sanctum, each case separately lockmuch of the gentleness and courtesy which characterizes the hindu to-day.
+In Tibet, Burma, Siam and Cevlon it is the great religion of the people.
 In Tibet it has all the ritualism of the roman catholic church ; in Ceylon it is much simpler, and is said to follow more closely the original rules laid down for faith and guidance.

-One sees here their simple temples and yellow-robed brethren going about the streets, and one may be admitted to view their simple worship.
-The monks do not impress one as men of particular sanctity, nor of abstemious lives, nor do they go about with eyes cast down and the mendicant's bowl in hand.
-They seem to be good, agreeable fellows, capable of laughing and joking as well as the lay-brethren with whom they associate, and who have not sought self-annihilation.
-You feel however that they are men of pure lives, whom a breath of scandal must not touch.
-I am not impressed with their appearance as "idle, ignorant and indifferent men :" they seem to me inno reviling of the faith of others.
-Nev- known that some of the members are men of the most advanced learning.
+and yellow-robed brethren going about revered by the mohammedans as the the streets, and one may be admitted abode of Adam when driven from Parto view their simple worship.
+The adise.
+Upon the summit of this mounmonks do not impress one as men of tain, beneath a small temple, there is particular sanctity, nor of abstemious a formation in the rock resembling a lives, nor do they go about with eyes man's foot, some 5 feet long.
+The cast down and the mendicant's bowl in brahmans say it is the foot-print of hand.
+They seem to be good, agree- Siva; the buddhists of the BUDDHA; able fellows, capable of laughing and the moors of Adam ; all claiming more joking as well as the lay-brethren with than mortal stature for him whom they whom they associate, and who have venerate.
+The place is visited by in-